 The Norwegian Tax Administration performs identity controls of foreign employees in Norway.
 This means that all foreigners working onshore in Norway are required to meet at a tax office to verify their identity.

-If you fail to comply, you will not receive a tax deduction card, and the employer is required to deduct 50 % of the employee’s taxable salary as payroll withholding tax.
+If you fail to comply, you will not receive a tax deduction card.
+If you do not have a tax deduction card, the employer is required to deduct 50 % of the employee’s taxable salary as payroll withholding tax.

 Who needs to meet for an ID control?

-All persons performing work onshore in Norway, have to meet in person for an ID control at the tax office.
+All persons performing work onshore in Norway, must meet in person for an ID control at the tax office.

 There are a few exemptions.
 ID control is not required for: